Overview

 Phase I

-Phase I focused on liability and cause of the flooding and consisted of a trial before the United States Court of Federal Claims, which began in Kansas City, Mo. before moving to Washington, D.C.
-It involved 44 plaintiff “bellwether” tracts and more than 90 testifying witnesses over the course of the 63-day trial.
+Phase I focused on liability and consisted of a trial before the U.S. Court of Federal Claims, which began in Kansas City, MO before moving to Washington, D.C.
+It involved 44 “bellwether” Plaintiff properties and more than 90 testifying witnesses over the course of the 63-day trial.
 In total, over 100 depositions were taken and in excess of 20 million documents were produced throughout Phase I.

 Phase II

-Phase II focused on the extent of losses due to the taking.
-To assess these issues, the trial court selected the properties of three representative plaintiffs out of those who had prevailed in Phase One: the Adkins property, the Ideker Farms property, and the Buffalo Hollow Farms property.
-The trial court collectively awarded the three representative Plaintiffs approximately $7,000,000 for property value diminution, $1,000,000 for repairing a levee, and prejudgment interest.
-The Court found that lost crop damages were not recoverable nor were damages attributable to flooding in 2011.
-Phase Two concluded in 2020.
+Phase II focused on the remaining liability issues and determining just compensation.
+To assess these issues, the trial court selected three Phase II representative Plaintiffs out of the bellwether Plaintiffs who had prevailed in Phase I. In its December 14, 2020 trial opinion, the trial court determined that the government’s actions and the resulting flooding constituted a taking of a permanent flowage easement on the three Phase II representative Plaintiff properties, which entitled the Plaintiffs to just compensation.
+The trial court collectively awarded the three Phase II representative Plaintiffs approximately $7,000,000 for property value diminution, $1,000,000 for repairing a levee, and prejudgment interest.
+The trial court found that lost crop damages were not recoverable.

 Case Background